j-smith05/CS-221/CircuitTracer/README.txt

 to run with either a stack or a queue.
 The CircuitTracer class serves as the program driver.
-It processes command-line arguments, loads the circuit board, selects the appropriate storage structure, and program mode and executes the search.
+It processes command-line arguments, loads the circuit board, selects the appropriate storage structure, and program mode and executes the BruteForce search.
+A BruteForce search is when the program executres every possible path.
 The CircuitBoard class models the grid and handles obstacle detection and board bounds checking.
 Each search step is represented using the TraceState class, which stores the current board location and the full path taken so far.